 You can define which digital behaviours are more important to your lead scoring strategy.
 For example, are there certain pages on your website that you consider more high value, such as a pricing page?
 You can assign higher point values to see which leads are taking the more “important” actions.

 5. Score your leads who fit your buyer persona

 This refers to the explicit scoring element of lead scoring.
-It includes the information you have recorded against your contacts, such as job title, industry and address.
+It includes the information you have recorded against your contacts, such as job title, industry, and location.
 This sort of profiling tells you how well a prospect fits into your target market.
 It helps you home in on the leads that are a good fit for your product.

 Make sure that for a hot lead, their explicit lead score makes up no more than half of their total score.
 A prospect that is a perfect fit for your buyer persona but hasn’t engaged with any of your marketing campaigns probably isn’t sales-ready.